 A champion of promoting equity in medicine, Dr. Roswell is a graduate of the American Association of Medical College's Healthcare Executive Diversity and Inclusion Certificate program and has worked to integrate the social determinants of health, implicit bias, and cultural humility into the medical education curriculum.
 He has been awarded the Certificate of Appreciation from the Student National Medical Association and an Outstanding Mentorship Award from Internal Medicine Residents for his role in medical education.

 Dr. Roswell's academic focus is at the nexus of acute cardiac care and health care disparities.
 Earlier in his career, he was honored by the American Heart Association and was a recipient of the Young Heart Award for outstanding care to patients.
 He is on the Steering Committee for the Critical Care Cardiology Trials Network and is active in the leadership of the American College of Cardiology as a New York Councilor and chair of the New York Diversity & Inclusion Taskforce.
 He is also a member of the Association of Black Cardiologists and is a strong advocate for health equity by providing high-quality, evidence-based care delivered with cultural humility to all patients.

-Dr. Roswell serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Roswell serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- American College of Cardiology, Councilor, Board of Trustee, Equality Taskforce, without compensation.
+- American College of Cardiology, Board of Trustees, Equality Taskforce, without compensation.